Forecast: 'Twilight' Set to Beat Three Family Movies Over Thanksgiving

 Also a major awards contender, The Descendants expands to another 50 markets after earning $1.19 million from just 29 theaters this past weekend.
 Considering it's the only new movie in these areas aimed directly at adults, it should do great business, though it probably won't come close to the Top Five.

-Bar for Success With Disney's all-out marketing effort, The Muppets needs $30 million for the five-day weekend to get a pass.
+With Disney's all-out marketing effort, The Muppets needs $30 million for the five-day weekend to get a pass.
 While it's going to play well for a while, Arthur Christmas needs to start off with around $20 million.
 With its smaller release, Hugo should be in good shape anywhere over $10 million.